 Their debut album "Inner" came out on October 21st, 2021, and I had the opportunity to learn more about their background, philosophy and the new record.
 Welcome to read and check them out:

 Hey, thanks for making time to answer my questions today.
 Could you please introduce yourself and WITHIN PROGRESS to our readers?

 Hello, thank you for having us!
 We come from Thessaloniki (Greece) and play modern progressive/alternative metal.
 The band is consisted of singer Timmy, guitarists Vagos and Tasos, bassist Giorgos and drummer Polydoros.
-Besides our upcoming album, we’ve released the EP “Oceans of Time” in 2018 and the single “Need More” in 2019.
+Besides our first album, we’ve released the EP “Oceans of Time” in 2018 and the single “Need More” in 2019.

 Let’s stay a moment with the band's history.
 When and how did you guys get together?

 We formed in 2017 in our hometown Thessaloniki as a result of an EP that got written by some current and ex members.
 We got to know each other through the process of finding the musicians to fill in some gaps in the line-up and much more while recording in the studio and playing live.
 During that time, we discovered how much we liked writing music together and became close friends rather than just musicians working on an EP.
 Later on, we shared our similar artistic vision, and the band went on.

 The expression “Within Progress” is an interesting choice for a band name, and considering the development you took from your debut EP to your first album, I’d say you fulfil it in a positive way.
 How did you come up with it, and is there a deeper meaning or story for you behind?

 Thank you!
 Our name is part of the band's greater philosophy, which is the concept of impermanence - The notion that nothing stays the same, everything is constantly changing and evolving.
 Our lives are no different, and while sometimes we want things to stay constant, we learn that they never do.